-Each student admitted to Mary of Nazareth must provide a current Health Assessment and Evaluation (grades K through 8 forms or Preschool forms) completed by a parent/guardian in addition to the child's physician.
-Please note that that Preschool students' forms must include an Immunization Certification form from the student's doctor's office.
+Each student admitted to Mary of Nazareth must provide a current Health Assessment and Evaluation (grades 2 through 8 forms or Preschool through 1st grade forms) completed by a parent/guardian in addition to the child's physician.

 There are several children in our school with allergies, including nut/peanut allergies.
 Please contact the school nurse if you have questions regarding your child’s classroom or if your child is newly diagnosed with a food allergy.